billkiang/billkiang.github.io/_pages/about.md

 I am applying for EECS/EE/ECE Ph.D. programs in the U.S. for Fall 2024.

 Before joining the QEL, I received my B.S. in Electrical Engineering at NTU in June 2022.
-I am fortunate to have worked with [Prof. Jean-Fu Kiang](http://cc.ee.ntu.edu.tw/~jfkiang/) on modeling and simulations of quantum sensing to reconstruct geomagnetic field fluctuations and spin-bath noise spectrum using nitrogen-vacancy (NV) ensembles, as well as synthetic aperture sonar and radar imaging of moving vehicles.
+I am fortunate to have worked with [Prof. Jean-Fu Kiang](http://cc.ee.ntu.edu.tw/~jfkiang/) on modeling and simulations of wavelet-based quantum sensing to reconstruct geomagnetic field fluctuations using nitrogen-vacancy (NV) ensembles, as well as synthetic aperture sonar and radar imaging of moving vehicles.

 <!-- Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.